LVC students in psychology seminar with Dr. Rachel Albert

 Careers for substance abuse, behavioral disorders, and mental health counselors are expected to grow much faster than average, according to the Bureau of Labor Statistics.
 Our Breen Center for Career and Professional Development helps you take advantage of these open positions.
 You will have access to personal career advising, connecting you with alumni and employers.

-Additionally, our caring, supportive faculty are practicing clinicians in addiction counseling, grief counseling, couples and family therapy, and psychopathology.
-Due to their expertise, they can help you navigate clinical mental health fields.
+LVC faculty are practicing clinicians in addiction, grief, couples and family therapy, and psychopathology.
+They help you explore job opportunities.

 Clinical Mental Health Counseling Master’s Program Flexibility